openmobilityfoundation/mobility-data-specification/general-information.md

 | `trip_leave_jurisdiction` |	Trip leaves a jurisdiction	|
 | `trip_start` |	Start trip	|
 | `unspecified` |	Unspecified	|

 [Top][toc]

+### Limitations on the Use of Certain Values

+MDS is intended to communicate the provider's best available information to regulators.
+However there may be legitimate circumstances where providers do not have definitive or current information about devices on the ground.
+MDS incorporates some values to convey these situations.
+These vehicle state and event type values are to be used sparingly and temporarily, and are not meant for repeated or prolonged use.
+These values exist to create logical coherence within MDS about vehicles that are operating abnormally or are out of communication.
+When a more accurate value is known, the MDS API should be updated with the latest information.
+Cities may add language to their Service Level Agreements (SLAs) that minimize the use of these values by providers.

+**Vehicle State: Unknown**

+The `unknown` vehicle state means that the vehicle cannot be reliably placed into any of the other available states by the provider.
+This could be due to connectivity loss, GPS issues, missing vehicles, or other operational variances.
+It is expected that `unknown` will not be used frequently, and only for short periods of time.
+Cities may put in place specific limitations via an SLA.
+As vehicles regain connectivity or are located by providers they should return to their prior state, and then send additional events to reflect any subsequent changes to that state.

+**Event Type: Unspecified**

+The `unspecified` event type state transition means that the vehicle has moved from one state to another for an unspecified or unknown reason.
+It is used when there are multiple possible event types between states, but the reason for the transition is not clear.
+It is expected that `unspecified` will not be used frequently, and only for short periods of time.
+Cities may put in place specific limitations via an SLA.
+When more accurate information becomes available to the provider, it should be updated in the MDS data by sending a new event type state transition with the current timestamp.

+[Top][toc]